Fighting diabetes

 Type 1 diabetes is usually diagnosed in childhood or in young adulthood, but the symptoms of type 2 can develop slowly.

-Unfortunately, type 1 diabetes can't be prevented and is usually diagnosed early in life.
+Unfortunately, type 1 diabetes can't be prevented and is usually diagnosed earlier in life.
 But it's possible to control it and live well through a combination of monitoring blood glucose levels and injecting insulin.

 There are things you can do to reduce your risk of developing type 2 diabetes as you get older by improving your diet and lifestyle.